JakeDangIt/siths-math-a-thon/README.md

 - Framework: Nuxt 3

-I started off using vanilla Vue (special mentions to Mr. Whalen, whom I learned from indirectly, since I never took his class) and eventually switched to Nuxt for the SSR and better SEO and autoimports.
+I started off using vanilla Vue and eventually switched to Nuxt for the SSR and better SEO and autoimports.

 - Domain Name and Website Hosting: Namecheap, Vercel